 Ex 6 - mA meter / Volt meter

 The Ohm’s law is pretty simple and easy to understand.
 It has many applications if you work with electrical circuits.
-It is often very useful also in the instrumentation world, where you work with loop supply, current signals and impedances.
+It is often very useful also in the instrumentation world, where you work with loop supply, current signals and resistances.

 I hope this post was easy and practical enough to give you some useful tips for your work.